brownplt/chaff-gen-artifacts/README.md

 - `leveshtein` : V-Measure and Homogeneity should match Table 1 of the paper.
 - `tree_diff` : V-Measure and Homogeneity should match Table 2 of the paper.

-### Artifact 1.4: Semantic Clusters

-This artifact is available in the  `Clustering\2020 Labelling and Clustering.xlsx` under the sheets `DocDiff-2020-Feature-Vectors`, `Nile-2020-Feature-Vectors`, and `Filesystem-2020-Feature-Vectors`.
-It contains the final results of clustering all student wheat failing examples by semantic clustering.
-We do not, however, do not share student code, only unique identifiers for each WFE.
-We present this artifact as data documenting our generation of feature vectors.

 ## Claim 2: Evidence that Chaffs selected using our clustering method out-performed expert-written mutants.

 Our second contribution involved evaluating chaffs generated using our clustering process that out-performed expert-written chaffs that had been finetuned over several years.
 This was done by examining the feature vectors created by wheat failing examples against chaffs presented to students.